Recovering from Cluster B Abuse: Why Each Disorder Requires a Different Healing Path

 LAST UPDATED: APRIL 2026

-Recovery from the impact of Cluster B personality disorders is a complex, nuanced journey.
-This post explores why healing paths diverge depending on whether the abuse involved Narcissistic, Antisocial, Borderline, or Histrionic Personality Disorder, offering a trauma-informed framework for understanding and navigating your unique recovery.
+Recovery from the impact of Cluster B personality disorders is a complex, layered process.
+This post explores why healing paths diverge depending on whether the abuse involved Narcissistic, Antisocial, Borderline, or Histrionic Personality Disorder, offering a trauma-informed framework for understanding and moving through your unique recovery.

 The Echoes of Abuse: When Healing Isn’t One-Size-Fits-All